LiekeVv/portfolios4/README.md

 # portfolios4
-My portfolio the 4th semester
+My portfolio for the 4th semester

+Check out the demo at http://i392267.hera.fhict.nl/portfolios4/